- About Us

-The Board of Directors develops goals and plans for the Society, and is accountable for all legal and financial activities.
-Directors make policy decisions and guide management activities, but delegate the day-to-day operations to the Executive Director.
+The Board of Directors develops goals and plans for the Society and is accountable for all legal and financial activities.
+Directors make policy decisions and guide management activities, but delegate the day-to-day operations to the Chief Executive Officer (CEO).

-The Board meets on the third Wednesday of every month beginning in September and running through to the following June.
-Meetings are not held in the July.
-Meetings begin at 7:30 p.m. and except in extraordinary situations, conclude at 9:30 p.m.
-The Annual General Meeting is held the last Wednesday in September.
+The Board meets quarterly, in September, December, March and June.
+Meetings begin at 5:30 p.m. and except in extraordinary situations, conclude at 7:00 p.m.
+The Annual General Meeting is held in September.

-The Board has five sub-committees, which meet regularly: the Finance Committee, the Personnel Committee, the Resource Development Committee, The Membership Committee and the Atira Property Management Inc. advisory committee.
+The Board has five sub-committees, which meet regularly: the Finance Committee, the Personnel Committee, the Resource Development Committee, the Governance Committee and the Atira Property Management Inc. advisory committee.

-Each of the five continuing committees must consist of a minimum of two Directors, and the Executive Director.
+Each of the five continuing committees must consist of a minimum of two Directors, and the CEO.

 The Board, from time-to-time, strikes ad-hoc committees, which generally meet regarding a specific issue over a finite period of time.
 Membership of ad-hoc committees is defined by the Board of Directors at the time the committee is established.

 The board is responsible for the financial health of the organization.
 As a result, Directors' business and personal interests must not be in conflict with their duties, or appear to be in conflict.
 A conflict of interest occurs when a Director, or someone related to the Director, receives a personal benefit.